-In S-100 Edition 5.0.0 and earlier, implementing such requirements requires either customized processing (customized to the data product) or activation of interoperability (and that the Interoperability Catalogue contains an interoperability rule implementing the requirement).

 Colours

-General
+General [Informative]

 In Portrayal Catalogues, colours are specified in one or both of CIE (Commission Internationale de l'Eclairage) or sRGB colour space coordinates.
 CIE colour specifications use xy chromaticity coordinates and luminance L. The sRGB colour space (IEC 61966-2-1) defines colours in terms of the chromaticities of red, green, and blue primary colours.